TerryMooreII/jquery-i18n/README.md

 </html>
 ```

-If you could even specify the div id `myId` instead of `body` to narrow down the DOM parsing.
-You can even have another `div` with a different id and then have that div translated into different language.
+You can even specify the div id `myId` instead of `body` to narrow down DOM parsing.
+You can even multiple `div` with a different ids and then have those div translated into different language.

 Translation file format
 -----------------------

 The file must be in the following format.
-Here we are showing a strings file that ends in en_us.
+Here we are showing a strings file that ends in `en_us`.
 The ending to the file must match the object name in the translation file.

 ```javascript
 window.i18n.en_us = {